tudorcebere/personal_blog/_posts/2020-07-04-Python typing features.markdown

 ## Generics

-Generics are abstract data types that describes a generic behavior, not actually describing the implementation of a type or a data structure.
+Generics are abstract data types that describe a group of types.

 The most common generics are:
 * [Optional](https://docs.python.org/3/library/typing.html#typing.Optional)